-WordPress is the most popular website builder in the world and powers of 43% of all websites!
+WordPress is the most popular website builder in the world and powers around 43% of all websites!

-And due to the popularity of the platform, there are quite a few options when it comes to building an online store with WordPress but which ones are the best?
+And while WordPress is best known as a blogging platform, it is also a popular option for selling online but due to the popularity of WordPress, there are a number of different options when it comes to building an online store with WordPress but which ones are the best?

 Well, that is what we are going to be looking at in this post as we have been through and tried all of the most popular options to see which ones we think are the best based on: